Caesar Salad Dressing

 - 2 cloves garlic, crushed

-- Set under broiler and lightly brown one side.
+- Set the bread under the broiler and lightly brown one side.

-- Remove from oven and cover other side with shredded cheddar cheese.
+- Remove it from the oven and cover the other side with shredded cheddar cheese.

-- Set under broiler until cheese bubbles.
-Remove and serve.
+- Set it under the broiler until the cheese bubbles.
+Remove it and serve.